How to Use Apostrophes

 Incorrect: This is the boys’s room.

-Note that not all plural words take their possessive forms this way, though.
-Plural words that do not end in an ‘s’ take the standard –‘s ending to become possessive.
+Also note that not all plural words take their possessive forms this way, though.
+Plural words that do not end in an s take the standard –‘s ending to become possessive.

 Correct: Where are the men’s clothes?